jngrb/onlyoffice-documentserver-openshift/README.md

 oc -n openshift process redis-ephemeral | oc -n $PROJECT create -f -
 ```

+If the OnlyOffice pod is to be deployed only on selected nodes, apply the node selector also to the Redis deployment (here, we use the node selector 'appclass=main').

 For now you need to remove the authentication password.

 * Remove the REDIS_PASSWORD environment variable.